-PWWA members have compiled a vast number of hours of observation of the Southern Residents, comprising the largest known body of observational knowledge of these whales.
+PWWA members have devoted a vast part of their lives amongst the Southern Residents, comprising the largest known body of observational knowledge of these whales.
 One of the results of the continuous review of these observations has been the refinement of the conservation objectives and the resultant ongoing development of guidelines outlining the best practice given a certain situation when a vessel encounters various marine mammals, particularly killer whales.

 One of the Association’s major objectives is to assist in the conservation of all marine species in these waters, but particularly to contribute to the protection and recovery of these resident orcas.
 A very large accomplishment towards this objective was the development of the original guidelines in the early 1990s.
 Those rudimentary guidelines have now been developed into this series of Best Practices Guidelines, the objectives of which are two-fold -- first, to minimize potential negative impacts on marine wildlife populations by maintaining normal daily and seasonal activity patterns in the short and long terms; and second, to provide the best viewing opportunities such that watchers have ability to enjoy and learn about wildlife through observation, whether for pleasure, commerce or research purposes, with the objective of sustaining all such activities.